gomorpheus/morpheus-docs/getting_started/guides/vmware_guide.rst

   :alt: Adding a new automation integration
   :align: center

 We'll first set up the Ansible integration, you can integrate with the sample repository referenced here or integrate with your own.
-Go to 'Administration > Integrations'.
+Go to '|AdmInt|'.
 Click "+NEW INTEGRATION" and select Ansible from the dropdown menu.
 Fill in the following details:

 - **NAME**